Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Introduction

 \section{Introduction}

-In the past decade, we have witnessed unprecedented success in applying Reinforcement Learning (RL) to many applications, such as gaming AI~\citep{knox08gameAI,warnell18gameAI}, recommendation and search~\citep{zeng16recommendation,kohli13recommendation}, autonomous driving~\citep{kiran21driving} , and large language models (LLM)~\citep{Christiano17RLHFTRPO,wu21llm,nakano21llm,ziegler19llm,stiennon20llm, Ouyang22InstructGPT}.
-RL studies the interaction between decision-making agents and a dynamic environment that keeps evolving.
+In the past decade, we have witnessed unprecedented success in applying \emph{Reinforcement Learning} (RL) to many applications, such as video games~\citep{knox08gameAI,warnell18gameAI}, recommendation and search~\citep{zeng16recommendation,kohli13recommendation}, autonomous driving~\citep{kiran21driving}.
+RL studies the interaction between decision-making agents and an evolving dynamic environment.
 At each time step, the agent takes a certain decision (action) given the current state, a reward signal to measure the quality of that decision is provided by the environment.
 The agent's goal is to learn a policy to maximize the cumulative reward, and the quality of the learned policy will depend on the per-step reward function.
-In classic RL, this reward function is usually handcrafted by domain experts to ensure it aligns with our expectations of the agent's behavior.
-However, identifying a ``good'' reward function, also called Inverse RL (IRL), is one of the most fundamental problems in RL and is non-trivial.
-In recent years, researchers have developed a new approach called {Reinforcement Learning from Human Feedback} (RLHF) that uses human preference feedback as a signal to recover a reward function and then train or fine-tune LLMs (such as ChatGPT) with RL, which has delivered significant success.
-RLHF follows the diagram shown in Fig.~\ref{fig:PPO}, which includes three major steps~\citep{Ouyang22InstructGPT}: (i) policy network pre-training, (ii) query human evaluators for preferences over trajectories to train a reward model that aligns with human feedback, and (iii) use policy-gradient RL algorithms such as PPO to fine-tune the policy network using the reward model.
+In classic RL, this reward function is usually handcrafted by domain experts to ensure it aligns with human interests.
+However, the problem of identifying a ``good'' reward function, also referred to as \emph{Inverse Reinforcement Learning} (IRL), is non-trivial and one of the most fundamental problems in the history of RL~\citep{Ng00IRL}.
+In recent years, \emph{Reinforcement Learning from Human Feedback} (RLHF) that uses human preference feedback as a signal to recover a reward function has emerged to fine-tune \emph{Large Language Models} (LLMs), which has delivered significant success~\citep{Christiano17RLHFTRPO,wu21llm,nakano21llm,ziegler19llm,stiennon20llm, Ouyang22InstructGPT}.
+RLHF follows the diagram shown in Fig.~\ref{fig:PPO}, which includes three major steps~\citep{Ouyang22InstructGPT}: (i) pre-train a policy neural network, (ii) collect sets of trajectory pairs and query human evaluators for preferences over trajectory pairs to train a reward model using maximum likelihood to align with human feedback, and (iii) use policy-optimization-based RL algorithms such as PPO~\citep{schulman2017ppo} to fine-tune the policy network with the reward signals generated by the reward model.
+The reward inference intermediate step, which trains the reward network, is crucial to obtaining a high-quality policy through RL in the final step.